Errored-Innovations/HeadsPlus/README.md

 HeadsPlus uses Maven to manage its dependencies, with most of these provided in a library folder within the project.

 The command which is used by the developer herself is `mvn clean install` and should work fine on itself.

+HeadsPlus uses the CraftBukkit API, which requires you to have run BuildTools on your system for each version.

 ## Using HeadsPlus in Maven
 HeadsPlus uses JitPack to host its repository.
 To use HeadsPlus as a library in your project, add the following in your project: